-- A. After Class: I will remain in the classroom after each class for all trailing questions, until or unless we are kicked out by another class. - B. Office: I can typically be found in my office before and after class.
+- A. After Class: I will remain in the classroom after each class for all trailing questions, until or unless we are kicked out by another class.
+During COVID-19 times, this means that we can remain on the Zoom call or in breakout room of the class Zoom call. - B. Office: I can typically be found in my office before and after class.
 If this is not a convenient time, just let me know in class or by email and we can make an appointment with each other.
 You are welcome to drop in my office anytime, but it is best to confirm a specific time in advance.
 If you have a specific question, I recommend that you send me the question via email ahead of time.
 In this way, I can think about your question and offer my best assistance. - C. Walks: Discussing health law while walking around campus or the neighborhood is a great way to get exercise and to assure a creative and alert discussion. - D. Email: Feel free to e-mail me anytime at thaddeus.pope@mitchellhamline.edu.
 Please use a descriptive subject heading.
 In urgent circumstances cc thadmpope@aol.com and thaddeus.pope@gmail.com, and text 310-270-3618.
 I will try to promptly answer any question as soon as possible. - E. Lunch or Coffee: I have found that grabbing a quick breakfast, lunch or coffee/tea is a good way to get to know each other.
 If you and one or two other students want to share a bite/coffee/tea, please let me know.
+But this may need to wait until safety guidelines are revised.

-XIV.
+XVI.
 Study Aids & Reference Materials

-Despite the prevalence of health law courses in U.S. law schools, there are still few studentoriented ancillary materials.
+Despite the prevalence of health law courses in U.S. law schools, there are still few student-oriented ancillary materials.
 However, there are numerous clear and lucid law review articles and background reports.
 I will provide copies of, or links to, the more useful of these materials on a topic-by-topic basis.
-Plus, you have direct free access to most of these through HeinOnline, Westlaw, Lexis, and other databases.
+Plus, you have direct free access to most of these through Hein-Online, Westlaw, Lexis, and other databases.